Smoreley/rails-shipped/README.md

 Jobs -< boats (A job can have many boats assigned to it (to split the order))

 rails generate model Assignment boat_id:integer job_id:integer

+Jobs page where you assign what boats to work on it